-[Video] How to recharge the freonrefrigerant in your car AC:
+[Video] How to recharge the freon refrigerant in your car AC:

-3. The compressor clutch is not cycling
+Cause #3: The compressor clutch is not cycling

 The compressor clutch is responsible for engaging the compressor shaft.
 If it fails, the air conditioning compressor can’t pump refrigerant.

 To determine whether the compressor clutch works, turn the AC to MAX and crank the engine.
 The pulley and the clutch should spin in unison at this stage.

 An open circuit resulting from broken wire to the clutch coil, blown fuses, a fault clutch coil, or poor ground might be the cause.
 It could also be a low-pressure lockout that is causing all the trouble.
 All in all, use a multimeter to narrow down the faulty components.

 You can handle grounding issues by revising the wiring, thus correcting the error resulting from the live wire’s contact with the earth wire.

-4. The compressor might be blocked or dirty
+Cause #4: The compressor might be blocked or dirty

 The compressor is tasked with circulating the refrigerant between the evaporator and the condenser coils.